-Inevitably, there’s an app for that: Move to iOS, which Apple launched back in the days of iOS 9.
+Thankfully, there’s an app that figures out the transfer process for you: Move to iOS, which Apple launched back in the days of iOS 9.
 The app works on any version of Android from 4.0 onwards.

-If you’re not particularly techy you can pop into an Apple Store and get them to do it, but the app itself is very easy to use.
-Our handy guide here should help you through the process too.
+If you’re not particularly techy, you can pop into an Apple Store and get them to send data to your new iPhone 12 for you.
+But the app is very easy to use from home if you know what to do (or to avoid).
+Our guide will walk you through the preparation, transfer, and post-transfer steps as you switch from Android to an iPhone or iPad.

-- Looking for the opposite?
-Here's how to switch from iPhone to Android
+- On the flip side, here's how to switch from iPhone to Android

 Before you start

-Before transfer, clean your Android phone as much as possible.
-Delete any unwanted apps, photos and media - this is your chance for a 'smartphone spring clean' and you'll be surprised how many apps you rarely use when you think about it.
+Before the transfer, clean your Android phone as much as possible.
+Delete any unwanted apps, photos and media – this is your chance for a 'smartphone spring cleaning' and you'll be surprised how many apps you rarely use when you think about it.

 The Move to iOS app works with Android 4.0 or later and transfers most of your data to an iPhone or iPad.